abhisheksp120/digital-logic-design-iiith/SRIP/README.txt

-To RUN THE EXPERIMENT RUN THE INDEX.HTML FILE IN THE CODES FOLDER.
+To RUN THE EXPERIMENT open THE INDEX.HTML FILE IN THE CODES FOLDER.

-AND THE REQUIRED LIBRARIES ARE INCLUDED FROM CDN.
-I NOT ABLE TO INCLUDE THE LIBRARIES IN MY HTML FILE(IT DOES NOT WORKS).
+Some of the libraries are included from cdn and others are in the Libraries folder.

 PROGRESS TILL NOW:

-FRONT-END: HALF OF IT IS DONE USING HTML,CSS,BOOTSTRAP.
+FRONT-END: Created the structure USING HTML,CSS,BOOTSTRAP.

+Grid is also created using Jointjs whose dependecies has been included in the Libraries folder.

+I also has given the Example of hello world in the experiment.

+I have not included the gates or any other functionality till now.

+Hope some of it will be done by the next commit.

+Please give the remark if there something more better i can do.